Xiny1hxy/cse15l-lab-reports/LabReport5.md

 ./WhatToLasVegas.txt
 ./WhatToLosAngeles.txt
 ```

-The command search on all the regular files in `berlitz1`.
-This command might be useful when you try to distinguish file types.
+This command searches the `berlitz1` and its subdirectories for all regular files with names that end with ".txt".

+This command can be helpful in many situations, such as:

+Finding all text files in a directory hierarchy for further processing or analysis

+Counting the number of text files in a directory hierarchy

 ### Example2: